ternaus/ternaus.github.io/_posts/2019-03-16-interview-to-hackernoon.markdown

 ---
 layout: single
-title:  "Cross-post of the interview at hackernoon to Sanyam Bhutani."
+title:  "Cross-post of the interview at hackernoon to Sanyam Bhutani"
 categories: interview
 tags: kaggle interview career